All the Sun Princess Dining Options – So Many Choices, So Little Time

 Loved all my Sun Princess dining experiences.
 Sharing info about all the ship’s many dining options along with menus to all the restaurants on the Sun Princess.

 Since there were so many restaurant options on the Sun, a separate post describing all the food venues was warranted.
-My daughter and I both had the Princess Premier package so we focused on eating at the specialty and casual dining restaurants along with the special dining expereinces like Spellbound, Love by Brito, the Chef’s Table, and an Ultimate Balcony Breakfast.
+My daughter and I both had the Princess Premier package, so we focused on eating at the specialty and casual dining restaurants, as well as special dining experiences like the Chef’s Table and an Ultimate Balcony Breakfast.

-In this post I describe all the food choices on the Sun Princess and go into a lot of detail about the many meals we personally experienced.
-Food tasted are a personal preference.
-I liked everything I tried at each of the restaurants and thought it was quite good, and some, like the Chef’s Table, and Love by Brito, were excellent.
+In this post, I describe all the food choices on the Sun Princess and go into all the details about the many meals we personally experienced.
+Food tastes are a personal preference.
+I liked everything I tried at each of the restaurants and thought it was quite good, and some, like the Chef’s Table and Love by Brito, were excellent.

 I have a separate post about the extensive bar and drink options on the Sun Princess.